BabyKangaroo117/Frugl-APP/LivingDocument.md

 ### Team Members & Roles
 - #### Tyler Thompson<br>
    __Role__: Provide functionality between application and database.
 Document project properly and reasearch useful techniques to speed up application.
 Backend engineer coupled with a data analysis in this case.
+Also create the web API that that each portion of the application will communicate with.
+Essential to making sure that the mobile data that is coming in is steady and can be read properly.

 - #### Joseph Porrino<br>
    __Role__: Full stack engineer.
 Provide functionality between application and API’s.
 Design and create a UI to display grocery store items.